Zuwairanajma/Budget_App/README.md

 # 📖 budget-app  <a name="about-project"></a>

 **budget-app** is a mobile web application built using Ruby on Rails that helps users manage their spending.
 With this app, users can register an account and log in, ensuring that their data remains private and secure.
+Users can track their expenditures and edit their budgets when necessary.

 ## 🛠 Built With <a name="built-with"></a>